Senior Curriculum

 English Language Science (either Separate Sciences: Biology, Chemistry and Physics, or Combined Science)

-Pupils can then choose up to four additional subjects from a wide range of options, enabling them to pursue areas of personal interest and strength:
+Pupils can then choose up to three additional subjects from a wide range of options, enabling them to pursue areas of personal interest and strength:

 Subject Subject